athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 - Develop Framework.
 Develop a function to automatically reshape a time series dataset into samples and into a shape suitable for training a CNN or LSTM model.

-If you explore any of these extensions, I’d love to know.

 ### Further Reading